-Because of the discrete structure of the lattice, lattice polygons and polyhedra have different properties from those in continuous Euclidean space.
-For lattice regular polygons, it is well known that only the square exists in $\mathbb{R}^2$~\cite{Scherrer, OLoughlin}, and regular triangle, square, and regular hexagon are allowed in $\mathbb{R}^n$ for $n\ge3$~\cite{Schoenberg}.
+Because of the discrete structure of the lattice, realizable lattice polygons and polyhedra are limited.
+For lattice regular polygons in $\mathbb{Z}^n$, it is well known that only the square exists for $n=2$~\cite{Scherrer, OLoughlin}, and regular triangle, square, and regular hexagon are allowed for $n\ge3$~\cite{Schoenberg}.
 As a corollary, a lattice regular polyhedron in $\mathbb{R}^3$ was proven to be either a regular tetrahedron, cube, or regular octahedron.
 It was proven that if the distance between two three-dimensional lattice points is an integer, there exists a lattice cube containing these two points as vertices~\cite{Parris}.
-Furthermore, the condition that there exists a regular $n$-simplex whose vertices are lattice points in $\mathbb{R}^n$ depends on the number-theoretic property of $n$~\cite{Schoenberg}.
-For example, if $n$ is even, the simplex exists if and only if $n+1$ is a square number.
+Furthermore, the condition that there exists a regular $n$-simplex whose vertices are lattice points in $\mathbb{R}^n$ depends on the number-theoretic properties of $n$~\cite{Schoenberg}.
+For example, if $n$ is even, a lattice regular $n$-simplex exists if and only if $n+1$ is a square number.
 Thus, properties of lattice objects may involve the lattice dimension.

 The lattice angle, formed by a fixed lattice point (the origin) and two lattice points, is a fundamental quantity in lattice geometry, and this is the main object of this study (see Fig.~\ref{fig1} for example).
 To define the lattice angles in terms of vector algebra, we regard lattice $\mathbb{Z}^n$ as a subset of the Euclidean space $\mathbb{R}^n$.
 We identify each lattice point $(a_1,\ldots, a_n)\in\mathbb{Z}^n$ with a vector from the origin $(0,\ldots, 0)$ to this point.
 The vector corresponding to a lattice point is referred to as the ``integer vector'' in this study.
 We use bold symbols, such as $\boldsymbol{a}^{(n)}$, for $n$-dimensional vectors and write as $\boldsymbol{a}^{(n)}=(a_1,\ldots, a_n)$.
-In addition, we introduce the notation for the angle between two vectors $\boldsymbol{a}^{(n)}$ and $\boldsymbol{b}^{(n)}$ [$\boldsymbol{a}^{(n)}, \boldsymbol{b}^{(n)}\ne\boldsymbol{0}^{(n)}\coloneqq(0,\ldots,0)$] as follows:
+In addition, we introduce the notation for the angle between two vectors $\boldsymbol{a}^{(n)}$ and $\boldsymbol{b}^{(n)}$ [$\boldsymbol{a}^{(n)}, \boldsymbol{b}^{(n)}\ne\boldsymbol{0}^{(n)}:=(0,\ldots,0)$] as follows:

 where

 are the Euclidean norm and scalar product, respectively.